Effortlessly create dynamic content in WordPress that will increase conversions, enhance the user experience and improve your own workflow.

 - Removed control reset confirmation modal for a smoother user experience.

-- Removed redundant help/reminder text to simplify user interface.
+- Removed redundant help/reminder text to simplify the user interface.

 2.1.2 – 2021-10-06